Chronic traumatic encephalopathy: Research

 Nearly 20% of the more than 2.5 million U.S. service members (SMs) deployed since 2003 to Operation Enduring Freedom (OEF) and Operation Iraqi Freedom (OIF) have sustained at least one traumatic brain injury (TBI), predominantly mild TBI (mTBI), and almost 8% of all OEF/OIF Veterans demonstrate persistent post-TBI symptoms more than six months post-injury.
 Unlike those head injuries incurred in most sporting events, recent military head injuries are most often the result of blast wave exposure.

 After a competitive application process, a consortium led by Virginia Commonwealth University was awarded funding to study brain injuries in military veterans.
 The project principal investigator for the CENC is David Cifu, chairman and Herman J. Flax professor of the Department of Physical Medicine and Rehabilitation (PM&R) at Virginia Commonwealth University (VCU) in Richmond, Virginia, with co-principal investigators Ramon Diaz-Arrastia, Professor of Neurology, Uniformed Services University of the Health Sciences, and Rick L. Williams, statistician at RTI International.

 In 2017, Aaron Hernandez, a former professional football player and convicted murderer, committed suicide at the age of 27 while in prison.
 His family donated his brain to the BU CTE Center.
 Ann McKee, the head of Center, concluded that "Hernandez had Stage 3 CTE, which researchers had never seen in a brain younger than 46 years old."

+In 2022, former NRL player and coach Paul Green died by suicide at the age of 49.
+Green's brain was donated to the Australian Sports Brain Bank, with his family posting on the website "In memory of our beloved Paul, we ask that you support the pioneering work of the Australian Sports Brain Bank" to raise money for further understanding of CTE.
+A post-mortem examination revealed that Green was suffering from one of the most "severe forms" of CTE.
+Professor Michael Buckland said Green had "an organic brain disease which robbed him of his decision-making and impulse control."
+He added Green would likely have been "symptomatic for some time."

-Research into the genetic component of CTE is evolving, and well summarized in a recent review.
-Interestingly, the minor allele of TMEM106B has been found to be associated with a protective phenotype.
+Research into the genetic component of CTE is evolving and well summarized in a recent review.
+The minor allele of TMEM106B is associated with a protective phenotype.

+In 2023, Australian rules football player Heather Anderson became the first female athlete diagnosed with CTE after her death by suicide on 13 November 2022, at the age of 28.
+Her brain, which was donated to the Australian Sports Brain Bank, was found to contain multiple CTE lesions, and abnormalities were found "nearly everywhere" in the cortex.
+Also in 2023, a study was published on 28 August in JAMA Neurology regarding brain autopsies of athletes, one of whom was the first American female athlete diagnosed with CTE; her name is unknown, but she died at age 28 and was a collegiate soccer player.